MX - Breeze Airways

 Taste or smell

-A supply of snacks and drinks is available on most flights.
+A supply of snacks and drinks is available for purchase on most flights.
 If your child has very particular ‘favorites’ of either, it will be advisable to bring your own supply particularly if your child has any special dietary needs.

 If your child does get distressed at any time during the flight, remind the flight attendant of your earlier conversation and let them do the explaining to other passengers that your child has autism and is not just misbehaving.
+Breeze Team Members may not assume the needs of any Guest, so please self-identify if you need support.

 Arrival